kleidouxos/vulcan/pages/about.md

 intro: science as culture
-problems with the "deficit model" and identity of science and information
+problems with the "deficit model" and identity of science and information Historians of science rarely read histories of newspapers and publishing Definition of science - interest, funding, growth, induction of young scientists, fame
 Public: metaphor, myth, needs, identity and ideology...
+Vulcan chosen because of retraction

 ## About This Collection